SohileAdel/tmdb_analysis_with_linear_regression_model/README.md

 #### -- Project Status: Completed

 ## Project Intro/Objective and Description
-The purpose of this project is to analyze a dataset about 10K movies on TMDB and then communicate findings about it.
+The purpose of this project is to analyze a dataset of 10K movies on TMDB and then communicate findings about it.
 Outline for Analysis:
 - Assessed the data and brainstormed questions that could be answered using the data
 - Performed necessary cleaning steps to unify formats, deal with missing data and prepare the dataset for analysis